/ The ClaimCompass Blog

 That's how you turn your bad experience into something (much) more positive.

-The right to a flight compensation is applicable after the event, that is - after you arrive at your final destination.
+The right to a flight compensation is applicable after the event, that is - after you arrive at your final destination, because it depends on the length of the delay.

-(That's why we're talking about it in more details in the 6th step)
+That's why we're talking about it in more details in the 6th step of this list!

 But here's the gist of it: